The Prophecy (film series): The Prophecy: Forsaken (2005)

-The Prophecy: Forsaken directed by Joel Soisson and written by John Sullivan.

-Following the events of the previous film, Allison (reprised by Kari Wührer) is still protecting the Lexicon, an ancient book that will foretell the name of the coming Antichrist, from renegade angels called Thrones who are led by a sinister character called Stark (Tony Todd).
+The Prophecy: Forsaken was directed by Joel Soisson and written by John Sullivan.
+Following the events of the previous film, Allison (Kari Wührer) is still protecting the Lexicon, an ancient book that will foretell the name of the coming Antichrist, from renegade angels called Thrones who are led by a sinister character called Stark (Tony Todd).
 Allison is assisted by Dylan (Jason Scott Lee), a contract killer, who was actually hired to kill Allison but after an epiphany decides to help her instead.
-Allison also seeks help from Lucifer (reprised by John Light) who explains that the Lexicon is going to name the anti-Christ in a matter of hours.
+Allison also seeks help from Lucifer (John Light) who explains that the Lexicon is going to name the anti-Christ in a matter of hours.

-The angels later capture Allison and bring her before Stark; he tells her that he is against the whole messy idea of Armageddon and if they can find the name of the anti-Christ, they would kill the child before the apocalypse happens – as a result saving humanity.
-Allison denies Stark’s offer because neither man or angel should go against God’s will and argues that is why she is still alive.
-Enraged, Stark threatens to kill Allison if he has to; however, he decides on letting her leave for now.
+The angels later capture Allison and bring her before Stark; he tells her that he is against the whole messy idea of Armageddon and if they can find the name of the anti-Christ, they would kill the child before the apocalypse happens, as a result saving humanity.
+Allison denies Stark's offer because neither man or angel should go against God's will and argues that is why she is still alive.
+Enraged, Stark threatens to kill Allison if he has to, but he decides on letting her leave for now.
 As Allison leaves, Lucifer appears in the park to inform her about the motives of why Stark and other seraphim want to prevent Armageddon.
 If Armageddon happens, billion of human beings will die causing Heaven as well as Hell to be flooded with human souls.
 Envious of God's attention, Stark and the others want to prevent Armageddon so that Heaven will not be overpopulated with human souls as well as prove to God that they – the seraphim – are his victors.
 Lucifer, on the other hand, is keen on the idea of Armageddon because every corrupt soul that is rejected by God will appear at his doorstep in the billions and join his army.